luise/haproxy_auto_https/README.md

-# HAProxy for Quilt
+# HAProxy for Kelda

-This repository implements a HAProxy blueprint for Quilt.
+This repository implements a HAProxy blueprint for Kelda.
 The module has two different
 constructors: `simpleLoadBalancer` and `withURLrouting`.

 ### simpleLoadBalancer